Navbar

 The Science Behind Ketamine's Fast-Acting Antidepressant Effects

-When taken in low doses, it stimulates the release of glutamate, which blocks certain receptors in the brain called N-methyl-D-aspartate receptors (NMDA) allowing for the growth of new connections between neurons.
-This process is called synaptic plasticity and helps to promote neuroplasticity, the growth and maintenance of new neurons.
+When taken in low doses, ketamine blocks certain receptors in the brain called N-methyl-D-aspartate (NMDA) receptors.
+This blocking action leads to the release of glutamate, which then stimulates other receptors that promote the growth of new connections between neurons.
+This process, which involves changes in the strength and formation of synapses, is called synaptic plasticity and helps to promote neuroplasticity, the brain's ability to reorganize itself by forming new neural connections.

 Ketamine is a complex compound, and researchers have suggested other mechanisms that may be involved in its antidepressant effects.
 Some studies have found that ketamine can stimulate the production of brain-derived neurotrophic factor (BDNF), a protein that helps to promote the growth and maintenance of new neurons.